-While Western internet evolved as a nice, add-on to facilitate our existing consumption, Chinese internet has been commandeered as an essential tool to fixing mass issues of distribution, inequality and access to resources.
+While Western internet evolved as a nice, add-on to facilitate our existing consumption, the Chinese internet has been commandeered as an essential tool for fixing mass issues of distribution, inequality, and access to resources.

 Naturally, this means that the government is much more involved in the internet than in Western countries.

 Yes, partially in a regulatory function, but also to back successful internet ventures and solve social issues.

 During China’s Spring Festival, over a quarter of a billion people travel an average of 17 hours, most of them by train.

 Several years ago, travelers would wait hours just to board a train and significantly multiply their travel time.

 Courtesy of the internet, tickets can now be purchased through WeChat, and AI has optimized routes.

 Even though 100 million people may be riding the train over the period of a few days, it feels no different to ordinary traffic.

 Can you imagine Auckland implementing a similar solution?
 Unlikely—the approach is completely different.